 At its 15th session, on 1 October 2010, the Human Rights Council adopted resolution 15/26 [E F S A C R] by which it decided “to establish an open-ended intergovernmental working group with the mandate to consider the possibility of elaborating an international regulatory framework, including, inter alia, the option of elaborating a legally binding instrument on the regulation, monitoring and oversight of the activities of private military and security companies, including their accountability, taking into consideration the principles, main elements and draft text as proposed by the Working Group on the use of mercenaries as a means of violating human rights and impeding the exercise of the right of peoples to self-determination.”

 At the conclusion of two sessions, in May 2011 and August 2012 respectively, the open-ended intergovernmental working group submitted a report with recommendations to the Human Rights Council at its 22nd session.

-The fourth session of the open-ended intergovernmental working group has been scheduled to be held from 27 April to 1 May 2015 in room XIX, Palais des Nations, Geneva.
+The fifth session of the open-ended intergovernmental working group has been scheduled to be held from 23 to 27 May 2016 in Geneva, Palais des Nations.